 Made very simple and intuitive, the Control Center software allows managers to setup Sites, with their respective Stock and Production Locations.
 After setup, Transfer Orders can be scheduled from Control Center to the WMS application running on a mobile tablet computer with an integrated barcode scanner.
 A Transfer Order is a stock movement order placed by management within control center (or imported through Gateway for Enterprise users).
 It allows management to decide which items need to be shipped to and from a location setup in V5 Control Center.

 Transfer Order Pick & Pack

-Items scheduled for transit appear on the V5 WMM application.
+Items scheduled for transit appear on the V5 WMS application.
 Just like a production schedule, the transit orders appear on a list for the operator to select.
-Once selected, the items which require moving are listed for pick.
+Once selected, the items which require moving are listed.
 Operators are then required to pick inventory and build the transfer order.
 The usual WMS rules apply, picked stock must be rotated FEFO or FIFO and within its expiration parameters (this can be overridden by a supervisor).
 When all items are picked and collected, the order status changes from ‘In Progress’ to ‘In Transit’.
 During the collection process, operators can be prompted for QA specific data such as trailer number, seal number plus any other user defined QA.
 A Stock Transfer Report report is now available to accompany the delivery driver.

 Transfer Order Receiving